raiderrobert/api-shim/README.md

 ##  Advanced Implementation with Slack

-The `APIBase` class is a simple implementation for interacting with API endpoints.
+The more advanced `API` implementation permits nested resources.

     # slack.py
     from api_shim import API, APIBase